ragnarok22/telegram-bot-api-docker/README.md

 - `/data` stores bot data; mount it to persist sessions across restarts.
 - Logs go to `/data/logs/telegram-bot-api.log`.
 - Statistics are exposed on `TELEGRAM_HTTP_STAT_PORT` (default 8082).

+Security note
+- Enabling `TELEGRAM_LOCAL` allows serving local files; use only in trusted environments and ensure proper network isolation.

 Troubleshooting
 - If using host volumes, ensure the container user can write: create the folders before starting or adjust ownership/permissions on `./data` and `./logs` on the host.